Weliras/sam-file-analyzer/README.md

 - Getting output in format Virus, count_of_all, count_of_amb - Done
 - Download GTF files - 90 % Done
 - Load GTF files to memory (new class, load files, check) - Done
-- Look at gene position, count of inside/outside - Maybe done
+- Look at gene position, count of inside/outside - Done
-- Get percents of coverage - Not done
+- Get percents of coverage - Done
+- Make code readible - Not done

 Current state
 - Got in memory all sam records with info about mapped virus and other ambiquous viruses.
 Every virus has associated genes (by virus_id).
-- Getting output in format Virus, count_of_all, count_of_amb, count_of_IN, count_of_OUT
+- Getting output in format Virus, count_of_all, count_of_amb, count_of_IN, count_of_OUT + Percentages of coverege in files

 Problems or questions
 - GTF files from NC_002016.1 to NC_002023.1 are same